msv-lab/mnimi/README.md

 n6 = next(model.sample(prompt))  # "561"
 ```

-Note that it will still take values from underlying the in-memory cache.
+Note that it will still take values from the underlying in-memory cache.

 `Persistent` is like `Repeatable`, but it persists across runs of your program:

-Example:
 ```python
 model = AI302("gpt-4o", 1.0)
 model = Persistent(model, "~/.llm_cache")